TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input/Index.rst

    field with a JavaScript color picker.
 *  :ref:`inputDateTime <columns-input-renderType-inputDateTime>`: Renders
    an input field with date or time pickers.
-*  :ref:`inputLink <columns-input-renderType-inputLink>`: An input field
-   used to handle links and mail addresses in the backend.

 .. include:: /Images/Rst/Input1.rst.txt